Paco Craig (English footballer): 2016 season

-Craig signed his first professional contract with United Soccer League club Louisville City FC on March 14, 2016.
-He made his professional debut on April 16 against FC Cincinnati.
+Craig signed his first professional contract with United Soccer League club Louisville City FC on 14 March 2016.
+He made his professional debut on 16 April against FC Cincinnati.
 He appeared in 15 of Louisville's 28 regular season matches scoring one goal with one assist.
-He played in one of Louisville's two US Open Cup matches as well all three of Louisville's USL Cup matches.
+He played in one of Louisville's two US Open Cup matches as well as all three of Louisville's USL Cup matches.
 In the Eastern Conference finals match against the New York Red Bulls II Craig scored Louisville's lone goal and was sent off in extra time.
 Louisville lost the match on penalties.